cnesbit1/startup/README.md

 All of these requirements have been completed.

-- Backend Listens for WebSocket Connection: Hi
+- Backend Listens for WebSocket Connection: The backend initializes a WebSocket server using the `ws` library, listening for connections on the same port as the HTTP server.
+Upon establishing a WebSocket connection, the server sends a confirmation message to the client, ensuring the connection is functional.

-- Frontend Makes WebSocket Connection: Hi
+- Frontend Makes WebSocket Connection: The frontend establishes a WebSocket connection using `new WebSocket('ws://localhost:4000')` in the `Table` component.
+It listens for `onmessage` events to receive updates from the backend in real time, ensuring that the connection is active and functional.

 - Data Sent Over WebSocket Connection: Hi